KanijiroSakado/WavFileReader/README.md

 A simple and easy WAV file reader(loader) in C++.

 ## How To Use
-1.Include source files.
+1. Include source files.
-2.Create `gold::WavFileReader` object and use `WavFileReader.Read()` function to read data from WAV file.
+2. Create `gold::WavFileReader` object and use `WavFileReader.Read()` function to read data from WAV file.
 The way of using it is very similar to  `fread()` function in `stdio.h` or `cstdio`.
 ```
 #include"wav_file_reader.h"